GluuFederation/docs-clustermgr-prod/beta/source/deploy/index.md

 # Deploying a Gluu Cluster

-Follow this doc to deploy a cluster of Gluu Servers!
+Follow this doc to deploy a cluster of Gluu Servers using Cluster Manager!

 ## Getting Started

-Here is the first screen you'll see upon initial launch where you create the default administrator and password:
+Upon initial launch of Cluster Manager, the following screen will be presented to create an admin user and password:

 ![Admin_Creation](../img/Cluster_Manager-01.png)

-Next you'll be taken to the splash page where you can initiate building a cluster with the `Setup Cluster` button:
+Afterwards, start the process of building a cluster by clicking the `Setup Cluster` button:

 ![Setup Cluster](../img/Cluster_Manager-02.png)

-Here is your `Settings` screen.
-You can access this screen again by clicking the `Settings` button on the left menu bar.
+Provide values for the fields in the Applications Settings page:

 ![Application Settings Screen](../img/Cluster_Manager-03.png)

+- Replication Manager Password will be used in OpenDJ for replication purposes.

+- Load Balancer will be the hostname of either the NGINX proxy server, or any other load balancing server in use for the cluster.

 !!!
-Note
-    The Replication Manager Password will be used in OpenDJ for replication purposes.

-- Load Balancer: This will be the hostname of either your NGINX proxy server, or the Load balancing server you'll be using for your cluster.
-Note, this cannot be changed after you deploy your Gluu servers, so please keep this in mind.
-To change the hostname, you'll have to redeploy Gluu Severs from scratch.
+Warning
+    The load balancer hostname **cannot** be changed after Gluu has been deployed.
+To change the hostname, it is necessary to redeploy Gluu.

-- `Add IP Addresses and hostnames to /etc/hosts file on each server`: Use this option if you're using servers without Fully Qualified Domain Names.
-This will automatically assign hostnames to ip addresses in the `/etc/hosts` files inside and outside the Gluu chroot.
-Otherwise, you may run into complications with server connectivity unless you manually configure these correctly.
+- If any servers do not have Fully Qualified Domain Names (FQDNs), enable the `Add IP Addresses and hostnames to /etc/hosts file on each server` option.
+This will automatically assign hostnames to IP addresses in the `/etc/hosts` files inside and outside the Gluu chroot.

-Once these are properly configured, click the `Update Configuration button`.
+Once the settings are configured, click the `Update Configuration button`.

 ![Add Server Prompt](../img/Cluster_Manager-04.png)